jschaf/b2/til/2020-10-09-mathematica-linear-regression.md

     ```

 -   $\hat y_p \mp t_{[1-\alpha/2;n-2]}s_{\hat y_p}$, the confidence interval for
-    predicted means using the regression model (assuming a large number of
+    predicted means using the regression model:
-    observations):

-    With a large number of observations such that:
+    With many observations such that:

     $$
       s_{\hat y_p} = s_e \left(